aremirata/aremirata.github.io/about.md

 Transitioning to Jewel Paymentech in November 2018, a Singapore-based financial risk technology company, Alger focused on developing deployable AI engines for real-time fraud detection systems, scoring transactions for fraud risk within milliseconds.

 Joining Neuroglee Therapeutics by November 2021, a biotech startup specializing in cognitive care programs, Alger collaborated with multidisciplinary teams to design recommendation systems for personalized care delivery.
 He led the design and construction of machine learning-based speech analytics pipelines to identify cognitive impairment and analyze digital biomarkers from various data sources, including applications, wearables, and audio.

+In November 2023, Alger became a research associate at Singapore General Hospital, collaborating with the Neuroradiology department on projects focused on biomedical imaging utilizing computer vision techniques.

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/aremirata_cv.pdf)<br/>
 <!-- [impactstory](https://impactstory.org/u/0000-0002-4914-6671)<br/> -->